margaretmf/margaretmf.github.io/poetry.md

 Why do I not talk about race?
 To respect boundaries, to talk about more elevated ideas above the physique.

 **A Poem on Healing**
+The feeling of healing is being restored to one's true self, what's already there, and what's waiting to be born and discovered.
+Dependent solely on the movement of God's love and God's word that speaks through intuition.
+The real, substantive thoughts already lay hidden behind the surface of false beliefs.
+The golden reality within is waiting to be awakened, unearthed, unhidden, and mined.
+One's wholeness is innate, in tact, and always there.

 **A Poem on Prayer for Humanity**